wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 You can browse, search, and manage multiple products, customers or orders using a **familiar, single page, spreadsheet like** interface.

-Paid versions also allow managing product variations, inline editing for all fields and adding items.
+Paid versions also allow managing product variations (for WPeC 3.8+), inline editing for all fields and adding items.
 It also provides **Smart Batch Update** to change multiple fields on multiple items - all **at once with zero errors**.